That's right, the TARDIS is so much bigger on the inside that it needed a folder to itself.

 Lampshaded in Strife; at one point Blackbird says "Y'know, from the outside this place looks tiny."

 Super Mario 64 has a sub-area in the level "Snowman's Land" which is reached by going into an igloo which is so tiny, Mario has to crawl to get in.
-But inside, it's almost 1/4 as big as the main level itself.
+But inside, it's almost a quarter the size of the main level itself.

 And there's the Black Room of Death inside the front wall of the castle, which is bigger than the wall is on the outside.